 Kalaripayattu – 3,000-Year-Old Indian Martial Art From Which Kung Fu And Karate Emerged

-Today's article is about Kalaripayattu (or kalari), an ancient South Indian martial art that in the past was considered so dangerous that is was banned by the British.
-Nowadays, many understand the health benefits of Kalaripayattu which now is empty-handed practice without the use of any weapons.
+Today's article is about Kalaripayattu (or kalari), an ancient South Indian martial art that in the past was considered so dangerous that the British banned it.
+Nowadays, many understand the health benefits of Kalaripayattu, which is now an empty-handed practice without using any weapons.

 Credit: Public Domain

-Kalaripayattu's variety and form of techniques resemble and pre-dates the Chinese Kungfu ('Wushu'), Tai Chi, and Karate.
+Kalaripayattu's variety and form of techniques resemble and pre-date the Chinese Kungfu ('Wushu'), Tai Chi, and Karate.

 Sage Spread Knowledge Of Kalaripayattu